Changissnz/selfinterest/README.md

 is fit for authoritative settings, where the command structure is what is most important, while any human sentiments are viewed as unseemly, perhaps cause for exploitation of weakness in opportune circumstances.
-Convolution of the qualities of a human being's from-oneself, as-is, and what-is produces mixed meanings of comprehending that human being.
+Convolution of the qualities of a human being's from-oneself, as-is, and what-is produces mixed meanings from comprehending that human being.
 The proof of this statement is not done through this writing.
 However, there are plenty of examples in literary and film that have used this kind of convolution to exemplify the gray-like morality of human beings, how human beings are a subject of their environment and must